experiandataquality/aperture-data-studio-sdk/SDKTestFramework/README.md

 # Custom Parser Test Framework Configuration

-The steps to test a custom step using the SDK Test Framework can be roughly simplified over the following steps:
+The steps to test a custom parser using the SDK Test Framework can be roughly simplified over the following steps:
 1. [Writing a Test using the SDK Test Framework](#writing-a-test-using-the-sdk-test-framework)
 2. [Running the Test](#running-the-test)

 ## Writing a Test using the SDK Test Framework

-In this example, we will use the Metro2 parser for the demonstration.
+In this example, we will use the Json parser for the demonstration.
 For further details about the Metro2 parser, refer to the source code.

 A test consists of the following: